Take a Look

 Exploring the Fish Market

-The next stage will be moving into the day boat market where you can view the clock auction as it takes place on screen and to see the differences in the type of fish landed and available to buy on the market.
+The next stage will be moving into the day boat market where the catch landed by the day boat trawlers is laid out and you will be able to see the differences in the type of fish landed and available to buy on the market.